Gustave Anjou: Biography

 Born in Katarina Parish in Stockholm, Sweden, Anjou was the natural son of Carl Gustaf Jungberg and his housekeeper Maria Lovisa Hagberg.
 After serving a prison term in 1886 for forgery, Anjou changed his name to "Gustaf Ludvig Ljungberg" and then began using the alias "Gustave Anjou" (based on the maiden name of his fiancé, Anna Maria Anjou).
 Usually he used the alias "Gustave Anjou," but occasionally he also used the aliases "H. Anjou" and "M. Anjou."
 Gustave and Anna Maria married in 1889.
+Later in life, Gustaf claimed to have been born in Paris, France, including this birthplace on his application to become a naturalised American citizen in 1918.

 After emigrating to the U.S. in 1890, Anjou took up residence on Staten Island (Richmond County, New York) and became a naturalized citizen in 1918.

 Anjou died on March 2, 1942, at Tottenville, Staten Island, and was buried in Fairview Cemetery (at West New Brighton, Castleton Corners, New York City).
 He was predeceased by both his Swedish-born wife Anna Maria Anjou (Oct.
 21, 1860 – July 6, 1922) and by his only child.